marissamarinello/Final_Project/README.md

 ## Gephi
 This folder contains networks downloaded from colab notebooks for funding from the US to Syria, and for funding from the US to Turkey

+## Paper
+This folder contains all files used for writing final research paper.
+Sub folders exist in this folder for article sources used, draft materials, and a folder for paper presentation.

 ## Visuals
 This folder contains excel sheets downloaded from python used to make graphs for presentation slideshow.